14 Training Tips To Build Towards a 5k PR

 #12: Take Rest Days

-Taking 1-2 planned days off per week and impromptu rest days when your body is tired or sore isn’t being lazy, it’s being smart.
-Running causes micro tears in your muscles, and they need time off to repair and rebuild back stronger.
+It’s not being lazy; it’s being smart.
+Running causes micro-tears in your muscles, and they need time off to repair and rebuild back stronger.

-One of the keys to running faster and nailing a PR is consistency, and regularly including rest days in your training program enable you to train consistently by reducing the risk of injuries.
+One key to running faster and nailing a PR is consistency, and regularly including rest days in your training program enables you to train consistently by reducing the risk of injuries.

 It’s better to voluntarily take planned days off than have your body force your hand because you’ve overdone it in your workouts and overall training volume.